skyscrapers/terraform-instances/README.md

 # terraform-instances
 Terraform modules to set up a few commonly used instances.
+Based on the instance types it will automatically set the ebs_optimized parameter based on a list in the instance module.

 ## bastion